krutoi-muzhik/Differentiator/README.md

 As the name of the programm implies, it is designed to calculate the derivative of any function you want.

+# Run

+To compile clone the repo and use "make diff"

+Write the function you want to differentiate in file "input.txt"

+Use "make run" to run the programm, and the derivative will be written in "differetiate.txt"

+After all use "make clean" to delete all object and executable files

 # Implementation